Thrasherop/data_strucutres_tutorial/overview.md

 ```

 So how many lines of code will run for this program?
 The answer is we don't know.
 It changes based on what is inputted for the parameter `n`.
-For every `n`, two lines of code are runned (the for loop statement and the print statement).
+For every `n`, two lines of code are run (the for loop statement and the print statement).
 So we can describe the performance for this function as `2n`.

 Take a look at this similar function: